rafeyshah/vocare-webapp/README.md

 # 🩺 Vocare WebApp – Fullstack Challenge

-A full-stack calendar-based appointment management system built as a prototype for the **Vocare Fullstack Developer Challenge**.
+A full-stack calendar-based appointment management system built as a prototype.
 This solution allows healthcare staff to view, create, edit, and filter appointments across **monthly**, **weekly**, and **list** views.

 ## 🌐 Live Preview